Alejogb1/job-board/blog-data/how-can-enzyme-mocha-and-chai-be-used-to-test-a-window-events-addeventlistener-with-a-callback.md

 id: "how-can-enzyme-mocha-and-chai-be-used-to-test-a-window-events-addeventlistener-with-a-callback"
 ---

-Let's tackle this.
  Over the years, I've found that testing event listeners, particularly those tied to the window object, can become a surprisingly intricate affair.
 It's not enough to simply trigger an event and hope the callback fires; we need to be certain it does, and we also want to verify the data passed to the callback.
 The combination of enzyme, mocha, and chai, when wielded properly, provides a robust framework for this kind of testing.

 First, let's understand the problem.
 The `window` object operates somewhat outside the typical scope of component-based testing, particularly when we're using React or similar frameworks.
 You can't simply render a component and expect `window.addEventListener` to behave within the shallow rendering context.
 This is where mocking and careful assertion are key.